 - The Cape 'n Cowl in the Freedom City Sourcebook for Mutants & Masterminds.

-- In the Planescape setting, Sigil has lots of bars that cater almost exclusively to fiends.
-(Most of them are in the Lower Ward.)
+- In the Planescape setting, Sigil has lots of bars that cater almost exclusively to fiends, most which being in the Lower Ward.
 Of course, this city has a bar for almost every type of creature.

 - Some sources mention bars and coffee shops in the Lower Planes themselves.
 How the staff of these places react to mortals varies.
 (Some you shouldn't enter at all, others seem to be safe, but have bartenders who might try to offer a diabolic pact to such customers, and a few are relatively safe so long as you don't start trouble.)